sgravrock/css-url-embed/README.md

 ## Acknowledgements

-css-url-embed is based on Mihhail Lapushkin's [grunt-css-url-embed](https://github.com/mihhail-lapushkin/grunt-css-url-embed).
+css-url-embed is based on Mihhail Lapushkin's [grunt-css-url-embed](https://github.com/mihhail-lapushkin/grunt-css-url-embed), which was used to build jasmine-core's CSS for six years.
+I decoupled it from Grunt, removed dependencies, and removed a number of features that I wasn't using.